Whether your outdoor plans include work or play, always keep safety top of mind.

 Pick the right extension cord for your needs and don’t “make do” with the wrong one:

-- When outdoors, only use extension cords rated for outdoor use.
-These are designed to resist outdoor conditions.
-Don’t take the shortcut of using an indoor cord or power bar even for a short time.
-It could cause a shock, electrocution or a fire, and it's a violation of the Ontario Electrical Safety Code;
+- Use extension cords rated for outdoor use, which are designed for outdoor conditions.
+Using an indoor cord or power bar, even for a short time, could cause shock, electrocution or fire.
+It also violates the Ontario Electrical Safety Code.

-- Always use grounded (three-pronged) cords and never remove the grounding pin from the plug.
-It’s there to protect you.
-If you have an old two-pronged extension cord hanging around, it’s time to toss it out; and
+- Always use grounded (three-pronged) cords.
+Never remove the grounding pin from the plug – it is there to protect you.
+Throw out any of your old two-pronged extension cords.

-- Plug your grounded outdoor extension cord into an electrical outlet installed to meet the Ontario Electrical Safety Code.
-The outlet should have a Ground Fault Circuit Interrupter (GFCI).
-If the outlet isn’t GFCI protected, get a portable GFCI outlet adapter at your local home improvement retailer or hardware store; and
+- Plug your grounded outdoor extension cord into an electrical outlet with a Ground Fault Circuit Interrupter (GFCI).
+If the outlet isn’t GFCI protected, get a portable GFCI outlet adapter at your local home improvement retailer or hardware store.

 - Never run extension cords through doors or windows even for a short time.
-The cord can quickly become damaged from rubbing against the door or window edges or being pinched in the frame.
+Cords can rub against the door or window edges or get pinched in the frame, causing damage.